KEY TAKEAWAYS

 Insurers typically require applicants to have the following eligibility:

-- Dependent children should be at least 30 days old but under 21 years, or any age if mentally or physically disabled
+• Dependent children should be at least 30 days old but under 21 years, or be any age if they are mentally or physically disabled and share the same address

-How much does it cost for a student to get visitor health insurance?
+How much does it cost for an international student to get tourist health insurance in Canada?

 International students in Canada usually pay between $600 and $900 per year for visitor health insurance.
 However, the actual premium can vary based on several key factors, including the student’s age, overall health status, and the presence of any pre-existing medical conditions.